 Included are all the tools needed to build this women’s e-bike but I prefer to use my own.
-Every man needs these tools in his garage.
+Every man or woman needs these tools in their garage.

 The battery came precharged to around 50%.
 It is best to fully charge the 36v 8.8Ah battery before use.
 This will take between 2-8h depending on the battery level.
 I charged the battery while I was building the Valk women’s e-bike.
-Total build time took me around 20 minutes.
+The total build time took me around 20 minutes.

 There is a key to lock the battery to the bicycle so that no one can remove it without the key.
 Charging can take place with the battery on or off the e-bike.